• Skip to primary navigation

 Home » Recipes » Sauce + Seasoning

-Homemade marinara sauce in a pan with wooden spoon
+Vegan marinara sauce in a white bowl on a wooden table

-• Fresh garlic cloves: I use about 4 to 5 cloves garlic for this recipe, but adjust the amount as you see fit.
+• Fresh garlic cloves: I use about 3 to 4 cloves garlic for this recipe, but adjust the amount as you see fit.
+I like fresh garlic best in this recipe, but you can substitute with garlic powder instead.
+(Use about a half teaspoon to one teaspoon powder.)

 • Dried basil: Be sure your dried herbs are good quality (and not expired) for best flavor.
 I like using basil and oregano, but change it up with your own favorites or use Italian seasoning instead.